Working papers

 We propose an environmental, social, and governance (ESG) index.
 We find that it has significant power in predicting the stock market risk premium, both in- and out-of-sample, and delivers sizable economic gains for mean-variance investors in asset allocation.
 Although the index is extracted by using the PLS method, its predictability is robust to using alternative machine learning tools.
 We find further that the aggregate of environmental variables captures short-term forecasting power, while that of social or governance captures long-term.
 The predictive power of the ESG index stems from both cash flow and discount rate channels.

-to be Presented at CICF 2024.
+Presented at CICF 2024.

 Does Compensation Matter?
 Evidence from CD&A Disclosures